leonstel/leonstel.github.io/drafts/gmap5.md

         this.mapIsInitialized();
     }

-    firstAfterMapInitialize(): void {
-        // TODO do some panning or so for demonstration purpose }

     // to show multiple ways to do the same thing with google maps markerClicked(marker: MutantMarker): void {
         recruit(marker.data.mutant.id);